skittree/DrummerScore/README.md

-# HeartsOnFire - Automatic Drum Transcription (ADT)
+# DrummerScore - Automatic Drum Transcription (ADT)

-HeartsOnFire is a project aimed at creating an Automatic Drum Transcription (ADT) system to help beginner drummers create drum scores.
+DrummerScore is a project aimed at creating an Automatic Drum Transcription (ADT) system to help beginner drummers create drum scores.
 This repository contains a series of Jupyter notebooks for generating your own dataset, training the ADT model, and using the trained model to transcribe drum tracks from input .mp3 files into labeled MIDI files.

 ## Notebooks Included